An Elastic Band Embedded Itself Into A Little Girl’s Arm After She Left It On Too Long

 — Metro (@MetroUK) April 26, 2018

-Le Le underwent surgery to remove the band, and is said to be recovering well.
+Le Le underwent surgery to remove the band and is said to be recovering well.

 It’s not uncommon for children to wear red necklaces or ribbons in China, where red is considered a symbol of good luck.
 Dr. Yensong warns parents – and especially, grandparents – to be cautious about it.